icyphy/ptII/ptolemy/actor/lib/fmi/fmus/README.txt

  - and in the .c file that defines fmu-specific methods of your FMU. (stairsA.c)

-5) Update the MODEL_IDENTIFIER and FMIAPI_FUNCTION_PREFIX values in the
+5) For FMI 1.0, update the MODEL_IDENTIFIER and FMIAPI_FUNCTION_PREFIX values in the
 .c file:
 --start--
 // The model identifier string.
 #define MODEL_IDENTIFIER stairsA
-// Globally unique ID used to make sure the XML file and the DLL match.
-// The following was generated at http://guid.us
-#define MODEL_GUID "{0e634258-412b-4602-a29d-e7882503fd59}"

-// Used by FMI 2.0.
-See FMIFuctions.h
+// Used by FMI < 2.0.
+See fmiFunctions.h
 #define FMIAPI_FUNCTION_PREFIX stairsA_
 --end--

+For FMI 2.0, update FMI_FUNCTION_PREFIX in the .c file.
+--start--
+// Unfortunately this file will compile to different symbols if
+// compiled in a static link library or compiled as a dll.
+// See fmiFunctions.h
+#ifdef FMI_STATIC_OR_C_FILE  // FMI_STATIC_OR_C_FILE is a Ptolemy-specific extension.
+#define FMI_FUNCTION_PREFIX helloWorldME2_
+#endif
+--end--

+(Note: Check that the guid was updated in the .c file, see step 5 above.)

 6) Update FMU_NAME in fmi/fmus/stairsA/src/sources/makefile
    and in fmi/fmus/stairsA/makefile